Areas of Exploration

 Professor and Director, Classics and Greek Studies

-The study of ancient Greece and Rome will help you to develop the analytical and critical thinking skills necessary for lifelong intellectual inquiry and career advancement in a variety of fields.
-Our students leave with a strong foundation for success in graduate and pre-professional programs.
+Offering rigorous training in the humanities, the Classics can build a strong foundation for success in graduate and pre-professional programs.
+The study of ancient Greece and Rome helps students develop the analytical and critical thinking skills necessary for lifelong intellectual inquiry and career advancement in a variety of fields.

 Byzantine Studies (Minor)